-Derivatives embedded in host contracts are accounted for as separate derivatives and recorded at fair value if their economic characteristics and risks are not closely related to those of the host contracts and the host contracts are not held for trading or designated at FVTPL.
-These embedded derivatives are measured at fair value with changes in fair value recognised in profit or loss.
+As previously mentioned, IFRS 9 does not require bifurcation of an embedded derivative from an asset host contract.
+However, entities must separate derivatives embedded in financial liabilities where they are not closely related to the host contract.
+Derivatives that are embedded in these host contracts are accounted for as separate derivatives and recorded at fair value if their economic characteristics and risks are not closely related to those of the host contracts and the host contracts are not held for trading or designated at FVTPL.
+These embedded derivatives are measured at fair value with changes in fair value recognised in the statement of income.
 Reassessment only occurs if there is either a change in the terms of the contract that significantly modifies the cash flows that would otherwise be required or a reclassification of a financial asset out of FVTPL category.
 However, as an exception to above, a policyholder's option to surrender an insurance contract for a fixed amount (or for an amount based on a fixed amount and an interest rate) is not separated and measured at fair value even if the exercise price differs from the carrying amount of the host insurance liability.